Reading Time: 5 minutes

 • Research your customer’s connections on LinkedIn.
 This is another way to make it convenient for them to give you a referral.

-While the sales landscape has become more challenging to navigate successfully, using the four strategies outlined above will take you far in closing more sales.
-It boils down to taking a more sophisticated, high-quality approach to your sales goals.
+While the sales landscape has become more challenging to navigate successfully, employing the four strategies outlined above will significantly enhance your ability to close more sales.
+It boils down to adopting a more sophisticated and high-quality approach to achieving your sales goals.

 ____________________________